ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
-Mostly cloudy.
+Partly sunny.
 High near 74, with temperatures falling to around 72 in the afternoon.
 East
          southeast wind around 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>